Epilepsy

 Signs

-Seizures or tremors are caused by abnormal brain activity.
-They can be generalized and affect the whole body or partial, where the dog often remains conscious but may show changes in mobility or behavior.
+Seizures or tremors result from abnormal brain activity.
+They can be generalised, affecting the entire body, or partial, where the dog may remain conscious but exhibit changes in behaviour or mobility.

-In a generalized seizure, animals become stiff, with a chomping jaw, salivating, urinating, defecating, vocalizing, and paddling of the limbs.
-They cannot be roused from the seizure and they do not feel pain.
+During a generalised seizure, dogs may become stiff, exhibit jaw clenching, salivate, urinate, defecate, vocalise, and paddle their limbs.
+They cannot be roused during the seizure and do not experience pain.

-Seizures are generally brief and don't cause permanent damage to your pet.
-Those that last more than 30 minutes are likely to cause permanent brain damage.
+Seizures are generally brief and do not cause permanent damage to your pet; however, those lasting more than 30 minutes can lead to permanent brain injury.

 Diagnosis

-Diagnosis is made based on the regularity and similarity of the seizure activity.
-Your veterinarian will most likely recommend a full neurological examination to rule out causes other than epilepsy such as poisoning, brain cancer, or brain injuries.
+Diagnosis is based on the frequency and characteristics of the seizure activity.
+Your veterinarian will likely recommend a comprehensive neurological examination to rule out other potential causes, such as poisoning, brain tumours, or traumatic brain injuries.

-If a pet experiences 2 or more seizures a month, medication is usually warranted.
+If a pet experiences two or more seizures per month, medication is typically recommended.
 Your veterinarian can prescribe anti-epileptic medications to help manage the seizures.
-It is important not to change or stop the medication without your veterinarian's advice.
-Your pet may also require at least 1-2 visits to the vet each year to ensure the seizures are being managed appropriately and this may entail a blood test.
+It is crucial not to alter or discontinue the medication without consulting your veterinarian.
+Regular veterinary visits (at least 1-2 times per year) are essential to monitor seizure management, which may include blood tests to assess medication levels and liver function.

 Management

-Treatment with anti-epileptic medication results is variable with few dogs becoming completely seizure-free for life.
-Studies have shown that less than a third of dogs have reduced seizures - males less likely to respond than females to treatment and Border Collies and German Shepherds less likely to respond.
-Although epilepsy is an unpredictable condition, it is important to ensure that pets lead a good quality of life through long-term monitoring.
+Treatment with anti-epileptic medications varies, with few dogs becoming completely seizure-free.
+Recent studies indicate that less than one-third of dogs experience a significant reduction in seizure frequency.
+Males are generally less likely to respond to treatment compared to females, and breeds such as Border Collies and German Shepherds may also show lower responsiveness.
+While epilepsy is an unpredictable condition, it is vital to ensure that pets maintain a good quality of life through long-term monitoring and management.

 Tips

 - Time the seizure.
-Short seizures do not cause death in pets but severe, long-lasting seizures can be life-threatening
+Short seizures are typically not life-threatening, but prolonged seizures can be dangerous.

-- During a seizure, remove objects around the pet to prevent it from harming itself
+- During a seizure, remove any objects nearby to prevent injury.

-- Keep a calendar to note the frequency of seizures, the behavior before and after each seizure
+- Keep a diary to track the frequency of seizures and any behaviours exhibited before and after each event.

-If the seizures become more frequent or longer in duration, seek veterinary attention immediately.
+If seizures become more frequent or last longer than usual, seek veterinary attention immediately.

 References